JetBrains/compose-multiplatform/tutorials/Mouse_Events/main.md

 ## What is covered

-In this tutorial we will see how to install mouse events listeners on components in Compose for Desktop.
+In this tutorial we will see how to install mouse event listeners on components in Compose for Desktop.

 ## Mouse event listeners